nodejs/node/doc/api.markdown

 These object are available in the global scope and can be accessed from anywhere.

 ### global

 The global namespace object.

 ### process

 The process object.
 Most stuff lives in here.
-See the 'process object' section.
+See the `'process object'` section.

 ### require()

 To require modules.
-See the modules section.
+See the `'Modules'` section.

 ### require.paths

-The search path for absolute path arguments to `require()`.
+An array of search paths for `require()`.
+This array can be modified to add custom paths.

+Example: add a new path to the beginning of the search list

+    var sys = require('sys');

+    require.paths.unshift('/usr/local/node');
+    sys.puts(require.paths);
+    // /usr/local/node,/Users/mjr/.node_libraries

 ### __filename

 The filename of the script being executed.
+This is the absolute path, and not necessarily the same filename passed in as a command line argument.

 ### __dirname

 The dirname of the script being executed.

+Example: running `node example.js` from `/Users/mjr`

+    var sys = require('sys');
+    sys.puts(__filename);
+    sys.puts(__dirname);
+    // /Users/mjr/example.js
+    // /Users/mjr

 ### module

 A reference to the current module (of type `process.Module`).
 In particular `module.exports` is the same as the `exports` object.
 See `src/process.js` for more information.